jonasjberg/autonameow/notes/change_operations.md

 Again, this is also motivated by easier serialization of the performed actions and also possibly being able to plug in some kind of supervised learning system to offer better suggestions in the future.

+#### Example 4: Undo/Redo
+The "change operations" would probably work well with the "command pattern" or similar solution of wrapping up changes of interest in a way that could be easily stored in a stack of operations.
+Undo/redo-functionality would be added by simply traversing the stack and calling something like `do()` and `undo()` methods.

+#### Example 5: Visualization of Changes
+Each change operation might could have an associated "view" that could be hooked into the UI-layer to render the various partial steps as they happen.